 I love our house, and I love how we’ve made it our mission this past couple of years to turn it into our own little sanctuary from the stress of modern-day life.
 It wasn’t always this easy though, and I still remember all the things I had to learn when I left behind living with the parents.

-There are many steep learning curves, which is why I think that renting your own place first is actually the best decision you can make, if you want to give living on your own a try.
-Buying a house straight away is a huge commitment but if you find your first home via a rent listing then you can learn all the first-time lessons but without the financial repercussions…
+There are many steep learning curves, which is why I think that renting your own place first is actually the best decision you can make if you want to give living on your own a try.
+Buying a house straight away is a huge commitment but if you find your first home via a rent listing then you can learn all the first-time lessons without the financial repercussions.

 It helps you learn to budget

 I think this is the most valuable lesson that renting can give you.
 You’ll be able to develop your own system for budgeting and learn how to manage your expenses against your income.
 The reason why this is so much better with renting is that you don’t have the long-term commitment if it doesn’t work out.
 You can even work out your budget for this by working with Edinburgh’s best letting agent (or a quick Google search to find one in your local area) as you want to make sure you’re not paying over the odds and getting the best rental agreement for your budget.